CancerDataAggregator/CDA-HelpDesk/docs/Schema/schema_subject.md

                             },
                             {
                                 "name": "identifier",
-                                "description": "A 'business' identifier  or accession number for the entity, typically as provided by an external system or authority, that persists across implementing systems  (i.e. a  'logical' identifier). ", "fields": [
+                                "description": "A 'business' identifier  or accession number for the entity, typically as provided by an external system or authority, that persists across implementing systems  (i.e. a  'logical' identifier).", "fields": [
                                     {
                                         "name": "system",